AyCarlito/improved-steganography-project/meetings/meetings.md

 Agreed to have next meeting in 3 weeks time -> Don't expect to get much work done, as coursework due in next week and exam the week after.

+## Eighth Meeting - 15th Dec 2020

+* Meeting Duration: 12:31-12:38

+### Discussion

+Went over everything I've missed.
+- Standard BPCS Algorithm.
+Works for both graysale and colour.
+Moved gray coding into standard.
+Added 2 modifications.
+- JPEG.
+Now works for colour images.
+Third LSB Steganography, Random LSB steganography.
+Fixed issue with recovering secret due to openCV.

+Discussed plan going forwards.
+Start writeup and finish automated tool.

+## Ninth Meeting - 12th Jan 2021

+* Meeting Duration: 13:31-13:35

+### Discussion

+Asked for guidance on writing dissertation.
+Will be sticking to plan laid out in status report.
+These meetings will be used to get feedback on sections of dissertation.

+## Tenth Meeting - 19th Jan 2021

+* Meeting Duration: 13:30-13:35

+### Discussion

+Went over Introduction in dissertation.
+This only needs to be a working version for now to motivate rest of writing, will likely rewrite at the end.